FIWARE/tutorials.Verifiable-Credentials/README.md

 the role for **Data Access** are the claim.
 Since **Animal Welfare** is creating the credential, they are the issuer, and **Alice** is the subject.
 The issuer signs the credential with their private key.

-The private key `0b6366519a40eb4f384f7f84cf8bb716683ad1af8adbe60e59fe24ba042e396a` is used for all users throughout the tutorial, since the associated public key is the one that has been stored on the public web as a decentralised identifier.
+The private key used for signing the credential should not be shared, but for this tutorial, `0b6366519a40eb4f384f7f84cf8bb716683ad1af8adbe60e59fe24ba042e396a` is used for all users throughout the requests, since the associated public key is the one that has been stored on the public web as a [decentralised identifier](https://fiware.github.io//tutorials.Step-by-Step/alice/did.json).
 The necessary information can be generated using a script as shown.